MPI-Certified Vehicle Inspection Station for BIIC

 For decades, Wayne Johnston Autobody has been proud to help Manitobans bring their vehicles back to roadworthy condition.
-As a MPI Accredited collision repair facility, we specialize in structural repairs, OEM repair procedures, and certified inspections.
+As a MPI Accredited Vehicle Inspection Station, we specialize in collision repair, structural repairs, and OEM repair procedures.
 Our team includes I-CAR Platinum Journeyman Technicians, ensuring your vehicle is inspected and repaired to the highest standards.

 There are four vehicle status labels in Manitoba: